auth0-samples/auth0-python-web-app/00-Starter-Seed/README.md

-# Auth0 Python Web App
+# Auth0 Python Web App Sample

 This sample demonstrates how to add authentication to a Python web app using Auth0.

+# Running the App

+To run the sample, make sure you have `python` and `pip` installed.

+Rename `.env.example` to `.env` and populate it with the client ID, domain, and secret for your Auth0 app.

+Run `pip install -r requirements.txt` to install the dependencies and run `python server.py`.
+The app will be served at [http://localhost:3000/](http://localhost:3000/).

 ## What is Auth0?